Ozzie Albies Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 11th in MLB with a collective 8.8 strikeouts per nine innings.
+- The Reds pitching staff is 11th in the league with a collective 8.8 strikeouts per nine innings.

-- Reds pitchers combine to surrender 97 total home runs at a clip of 1.3 per game (to rank 24th in the league).
+- Reds pitchers combine to surrender 102 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- Weaver (1-2) gets the starting nod for the Reds in his 12th start of the season.
-He has a 6.47 ERA in 57 2/3 innings pitched, with 50 strikeouts.
+- Ashcraft makes the start for the Reds, his 14th of the season.
+He is 3-5 with a 6.78 ERA and 50 strikeouts through 65 2/3 innings pitched.

-- The right-hander's last appearance was on Sunday against the Houston Astros, when he went five innings, surrendering five earned runs while allowing 10 hits.
+- His most recent appearance came on Thursday, June 8 against the Los Angeles Dodgers, when the righty went 2 2/3 innings, surrendering three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.